 And don’t worry about giving your information to Mint.
 It’s just data.
 There is no way a hacker can gain access to your credit card information.
 You can also add in your car loan, mortgage, and bank accounts, which I recommend you do as well.

 If you have a smartphone, download the app so you can check it every single morning to see what shape you’re in financially.
-This was a huge help for me, and kept me on track.
-It’s sort of like a game, where you goal is to get that number to 0.
+This was a huge help for me and kept me on track.
+It’s sort of like a game, where your goal is to get that number to 0.

 3. Ask For Lower Interest Rates

-This is actually pretty fun and very motivational.
-You are going to call each and every credit card company and ask them to lower your interest rate.
+This is pretty fun and very motivational.
+You are going to call each credit card company and ask them to lower your interest rate.

 When you call, you need to be confident.
 Do not show weakness here, it’s important.
 Your goal is to get your interest rate lowered by any amount they will offer.
 If they ask you why you want it lowered, say it’s too high — that’s it!

 If they ask what you want it to be lowered to, say, “As low as you can.”